Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 > error: The branch `branch-name` is not fully merged.
 > If you are sure you want to delete it, run `git branch -D branch-name`.

-It's probably because something in your local branch has not actually made it to the remote repository.
+I'm not sure why this error occurs.
 To find out what commits have not been merged from your source branch to a target branch run:

 ```sh
 git log branch_name --not main